 Forecast accuracy is still paramount

-To meet Gartner’s planning challenge, businesses need to up-level their forecasting techniques to accommodate the requirements of mid- and long-term planning cycles.
+To meet this planning challenge, businesses need to up-level their forecasting techniques to accommodate the requirements of mid- and long-term planning cycles.
 High levels of accuracy are ideal in any type of forecasting, but they are particularly important when key decisions are being made long-term.
 The foundation of forecast accuracy, sales and financial included, is that your baseline assumptions come from statistical analysis of the past.
 Anything short of this first layer of statistical analysis produces less accurate results.
 In fact, a non-statistically proven forecast can actually compound inaccuracy when applied across an enterprise.

 Vanguard Advanced Analytics applies an exhaustive range of time series and model-based methods to not only capture and extrapolate historical patterns but also simulate and compare innumerable outcomes from seemingly unprecedented events and circumstances.
 These can include product launches, proposed changes to business plans, or long-range capital and investment decisions with effects that span an entire product life cycle or even generations of products.
 Vanguard also supports expansive stress testing and what-if modeling to allow for better planning, whether it be 12, 18, or 24 months out.
 Some clients even forecast 10 years into the future.